akseidel/pywordletool/README.md

 * **Exclude From Position** in the **Letter Positioning** options applies letter requirements for letters you indicate for position exclusion.
 This is actually two separate filter commands.
 The letter is **required** in the word, but not at the position indicated. **Wordle** uses **Yellow** color blocks for such letters.
 In subsequent guesses, **Wordle** marks that same previously marked **Yellow** color letter as **Grey** color when that letter is not in the correct position ***and when the guess has erroneous multiple instances of that same letter***. **Exclude From Position** such letters.
 Do not apply the broad brush **Excluding** for such letters.
 An empty list results if you do as just previously explained.

-* Conversely to what was just explained above, **Exclude From Position** when applied for a known multiple letter instance in the wrong indicated position does not specifically limit the filtered list to words having that multiple instance.
+* Conversely, to what was just explained above, **Exclude From Position** when applied for a known multiple letter instance in the wrong indicated position does not specifically limit the filtered list to words having that multiple instance.
 Beware the filtered list might contain more words than it should.
 If you know the duplicate letter must be adjacent then apply that adjacency pattern in the **Special Pattern** control.

 ### Word Vocabularies

 * The **Classic** and **Large** word vocabularies are current as of May 3, 2023.
 In the past year the vocabularies were seen to change once.
 * The **Classic+** word vocabulary is the **Classic** word vocabulary plus additional words that the NYT **WordleBot** adds to the **Classic** words for reasons not explicitly explained by the NYT but that clearly serve both as an intentional fuzziness to the vocabulary the **WordleBot** uses to solve the **Wordle** and to serve as a means to add additional solutions that the **WordleBot** would be able to solve.
-The **groups** method used by the **WordleBot** and this **Wordle Helper** requires the solution to be within the possible solutions vocabulary.
+The **groups** method used by the **WordleBot** and this **Wordle Helper** requires the solution to be within the possible solutions' vocabulary.